-Sheffield made pocket knives and other Sheffield made folding knives some made using historic wood plus a range of unique Sheffield made gifts
+Sheffield made pocket knives and other Sheffield made folding knives some made using historic wood plus a range of unique gifts including cufflinks made utilising metal from Battle of Britian Spitfires and Hurricanes

 We have a range of unique gifts on our site.
 The range of Shefffield made pocket knives and other Sheffield made folding knives increases all the time.
 Some of our Sheffield made pocket knives have exotic wood grips and some Sheffield made pocket knives incorporate mammoth ivory.
 All our Sheffield made pocket knives are made by skilled craftsmen in the traditional way Sheffield made knives were always made.
 We have also tried to put together gifts which are out of the ordinary and which in some cases we have had specially made for us.
 To commemorate WW1 we have a range of unique products on our WW1 centenary page.
 This range of Great War items will increase steadily over the coming months and will continue to change as the centenaries of the various battles come round.
 In particular we have a folding Sheffield made knife with grips made from the walnut wood from Lee Enfield rifle butts.